 If your system uses file extensions but you do not specify one, the ProPL/1 Precompiler assumes the default extension for source files (usually PLI).
 The default extension is system dependent.
-Check the Oracle installation or user's guide for your where path defaults to the current directory.
+Check the Oracle installation or user's guide for your system.

+You can set a directory path for INCLUDEd files by specifying the precompiler option where path defaults to the current directory.
 The precompiler searches first in the current directory, then in the directory specified by INCLUDE, and finally in a directory for standard INCLUDE files.
 So, you need not specify a directory path for standard files such as the SQLCA and ORACA.
 However, you must use INCLUDE to specify a directory path for nonstandard files unless they are stored in the current directory.